 - After applications close, a Selection Committee will conduct formal interviews with qualified candidates in February and March.

-- The 2017 Class will be selected by late March.
+- The 2018 Cohort will be selected by late March.

 - Throughout March, the Selection Committee will work with each Intern to match them with a potential employer.
 Employers will then have the opportunity to interview the Intern and determine if it is a good fit.
 Interns and employers will have final matches by early April.